You are here

 By 1900, about twenty percent of doctors in the United States were homeopaths, but due to various political and social changes, homeopathy became relatively unknown in the US until recently.
 There is wider acceptance of homeopathy in such countries as France, Germany, Mexico, Argentina, India and Great Britain.
 In fact, the family doctor to England's Queen Elizabeth is a homeopathic physician.
-In fact, it is currently practiced by over 500 million people worldwide.
+In fact, the World Health Organization estimate that it is currently practiced by over 500 million people worldwide.

 Over the last 200 years many definitions of “classical” homeopathy have been used.
 At the core of nearly all of these definitions are the following key elements:

 - The Law of Similars: matching the symptoms of a medicine tested on healthy humans to the individual seeking treatment.

 - The Minimum Dose: determining the least amount of medicine needed to effect the needed change.

 - Totality of Symptoms: matching the complete symptom profile of the patient to the symptom profile of the remedy.

 - Single Remedy: administration of one remedy at a time.